 There are three main criteria to claim the EITC:

 - Income: You need to work and earn income.
 Your work doesn’t have to be year-round.
 Your earnings cannot be more than the amounts in the chart above, including investment income.
 Earned income can be from wages, salary, tips, employer-based disability, self-employment income, military pay, or union strike benefits.

-- Taxpayer Identification Number: You need to have social security numbers that permit work for you, your spouse, and any children claimed for the EITC.
+- Taxpayer Identification Number: You need to have Social Security numbers that permit work for you, your spouse, and any children claimed for the EITC.
 You do not need to be a citizen to claim the EITC if you have a Social Security Number.
-You cannot claim the EITC if you file your taxes with an ITIN.
+You cannot claim the federal EITC if you file your taxes with an ITIN.
 For more information, please see Tax Filing with Immigrant or DACA Status.
-New: if you live in California or Colorado, you may be eligible to get the state EITC with an ITIN.
+New: if you live in California, Colorado, Maine, Maryland, or New Mexico, you may be eligible to get the state EITC with an ITIN.

 - Qualifying Child: If you claim children for the EITC, they must be a “qualifying child”.
 See below for details.

-- You must be between the ages of 25 and 64 if you are not claiming children
+- You must be 19 years of age and above if you are not claiming children

 - You cannot file as married filing separately

 Exceptions apply for both.
 See What’s New about the EITC? for details.